 You could be contributing to the SDGs without even knowing.
-For example, at UTZ, we are working on a number of these goals and that means our partners are too.
+For example, the UTZ program is working on a number of these goals and that means our partners are too.
 So the SDGs could be a great tool for you to assess new partnerships (e.g. with suppliers), thereby amplifying your impact together.

-At UTZ we work directly and indirectly on most of the SDGs.
-Below we highlight 5 of the goals that we – and by extension, our partners – are taking action on.
+The UTZ program works directly and indirectly on most of the SDGs.
+Below we highlight 5 of the goals that our organization – and by extension, our partners – are taking action on.

 GOAL 17: PARTNERSHIPS FOR THE GOALS

-UTZ works with more than a million farmers and workers in 36 countries around the world.
+We work with 1.4 million farmers and workers in 41 countries around the world (2018).
 We also partner with thousands of companies globally, including many of the world’s biggest brands.
 We recognize that certification alone is not enough to effectuate change on sector level.
 Therefore we work together with civil society, companies and governments on the issues most critical to farmers, whether they are certified or not, such as gender equality, climate change, living wage and child labor.

 GOAL 12: RESPONSIBLE PRODUCTION AND CONSUMPTION

 The UTZ program trains farmers on better farming methods that conserve resources and energy in all aspects of production.
 We also work with international companies around the world to make a difference to global consumption patterns.